Compliance and Opportunity

 Import duties, freight costs and other related expenses impact directly on the bottom line for businesses.
 Additionally businesses can risk non-compliance and miss the opportunity for duty planning; both of these issues impact on margins and reduced competitiveness for the business within its industry sector.

-Additionally we look to complete the review with as little convenience the importer as possible.
+Additionally, we look to complete the review with as little inconvenience to the importer as possible.
 The extent to which the importer can be involved in the process varies and we are flexible to your requirements.

 · Management of duty resulting in duty minimisation